-One can gain additional identification and explanatory power with this model by considering a slightly richer set of facts.
-As shown in Table 1, changes in the college/high school wage gap have differed substantially by age/experience groups over recent decades.
-This pattern may be seen through a comparison of the college premium for younger workers (those with 0-9 years of potential experience) and older workers (those with 20-29 years of potential experience).
-Figure 21 shows that the rapid rise in the college/high-school gap during the 1980s was concentrated among less experienced workers.
-Conversely, from the mid-1990s forward, the rise in the college/high-school was greater among experienced workers.
+for younger workers (those with 0-9 years of potential experience) and older workers (those with 20-29 years of potential experience).
+Figure 21 shows that the rapid rise in the college/high school gap during the 1980s was concentrated among less experienced workers.
+Conversely, from the mid-1990s forward, the rise in the college/high school premium was greater among experienced workers.

 These facts may better accord with a simple extension to the canonical model.
-To the extent that workers with similar education but different ages or experience levels are imperfect substitutes in production, one would expect age-group or cohort-specific relative skill supplies-as well as aggregate relative skill supplies-to affect the evolution of the college-high school premium by age or experience as emphasized by Card and Lemieux (2001b).
-Consistent with this view, Figure 3 (presented in Section 2) shows a rapid deceleration in relative college supply among younger workers in the mid to late 1970s, several years after the end of the Vietnam war reduced male college enrollment.
-Two decades later (circa 1995), this kink in the relative supply schedule generates a sharp deceleration in the availability of experienced college workers.
-Notably, the differential rises in the college premium for young and (later) for experienced workers roughly coincide with the differential slowdown in college supply among these experience groups (though these slowdowns are 20 years apart).
-This pattern offers a prima facie case that the college premium for an experience group depends on its own-group relative supply as well as the overall supply of college relative to high school graduates.
+To the extent that workers with similar education but different ages or experience levels are imperfect substitutes in production, one would expect age-group or cohort-specific relative skill supplies-as well as aggregate relative skill supplies-to affect the evolution of the college/high school premium by age or experience, as emphasized by Card and Lemieux (2001b).
+Consistent with this view, Fig. 3 (presented in Section 2) shows a rapid deceleration in relative college supply among younger workers in the mid to late 1970s, several years after the end of the Vietnam war reduced male college enrollment.